 The Responsibility for the admission of pupils rests with the Governing Body.
 In accordance with the provisions of Regulation 49 of the Education (School Government) Regulations 1999, the Governing Body has delegated responsibility for determining admissions to its Admissions Committee.
-Having consulted the L.A. and others in accord with the requirements of the law, the Governing Body has set as its planned admissions number 30 pupils for the school year commencing September 2020.
+Having consulted the L.A. and others in accord with the requirements of the law, the Governing Body has set as its planned admissions number 30 pupils for the school year commencing September 2024.
+However, please note children who have an EHCP and the school is named would be accepted first and then the number of places available after this would be adjusted.

-All applicants for entry into the Reception Year in September 2020 must list the school as a preference on the common application form of the Local Authority where they live.
+All applicants for entry into the Reception Year in September 2024 must list the school as a preference on the common application form of the Local Authority where they live.
 This must be returned to the council by the published closing date.
-Applicants are also requested to complete the supplementary form, Part A and Part B, which must be returned direct to the school by the same date.
-Completion of the Supplementary Form is not mandatory; however, if one is not received the Governors will not be able to apply their admissions criteria and the application will be considered under the 'other children' category.
+Applicants applying under one of the faith-based criteria are also requested to complete the supplementary form, Part A and Part B, which must be returned direct to the school by the same date.
+Completion of the Supplementary Form is not mandatory.